 The problem in the current approach.

-The problem is not an obvious problem i.e our code is not going to blow up everything is going to work, the problem is an intuitive problem, using the dataloader we can make our application much more efficient.
+The problem is not obvious i.e our code is not going to blow up everything is going to work, the problem is intuitive, using the dataloader we can make our application much more efficient.
 To illustrate the current problem we will fetch the books record using our genres query.

 In the above query whenever the book is fetched it triggers the @ResolveProperty() method and the book records are fetched. i.e for n Genres n database queries will run and a total of n+1 queries will be executed.
 The database connections are the most expensive task we have.
 To resolve this problem we will use dataloaders.